 - Contracts relating to purchase of own shares

-- Documents relating to redemption or purchase of own shares out of capital by private company
+- Documents relating to redemption or purchase of own shares out of the capital by a private company

 - Register of debenture holders